AidanMcKenzie/String-Finder/README.md

 Step-by-step, this is:

 * Compile the program
-* Find the string "Boba Fett" in the file 'empire.txt' and output to the file 'boba.txt'
+* Find the string "Boba Fett" in the file `empire.txt` and output to the file `boba.txt`
-* Find the string 'footloose' in the file 'footloose.txt' and output to the console.
+* Find the string 'footloose' in the file `footloose.txt` and output to the console.
 Also ignore case.
-* Find the string 'obama' in the file 'snowden.txt' and output to the file 'obama.txt'.
+* Find the string 'obama' in the file `snowden.txt` and output to the file `obama.txt`.
 Also ignore case.
 * Compile the program (So the user can search for something)

 ### Files Used for this Application

-* find.c (C source file containing code)
+* `find.c` (C source file containing code)
-* find.mak (Makefile which builds the application, runs some test searches and allows the user to make searches)
+* `find.mak` (Makefile which builds the application, runs some test searches and allows the user to make searches)
 * A collection of three text (.txt) files to test the application on, consisting of:
-	* empire.txt (The script to the 1980 film 'The Empire Strikes Back')
+	* `empire.txt` (The script to the 1980 film 'The Empire Strikes Back')
-	* footloose.txt (The lyrics to the 1984 song 'Footloose', recorded by Kenny Loggins)
+	* `footloose.txt` (The lyrics to the 1984 song 'Footloose', recorded by Kenny Loggins)
-	* snowden.txt (A transcript of an interview with American whistleblower Edward Snowden)
+	* `snowden.txt` (A transcript of an interview with American whistleblower Edward Snowden)